uc-raya/it3038c-scripts/Final/READme.md

 This project uses the flask app to generate a mad libs story for the user.
-It builds off Lab11, but makes it a bit more interactive.
+It builds off Lab 11, but makes it a bit more interactive.
-It takes input from the user using a form, and then it ouputs it in the form of a mad lib story.
+It takes input from the user with a form, and then it ouputs it in the format of a mad lib story.

 For my final project to work, you need to download everything within the final folder (routes.py, web.py, and the templates folder)